IvanGavlik/Hellena/predict/README.md

 ### Data Access

-For DB data access Spring Data JDBC is used.
+For DB data access Spring Data JPA is used.

 Configuration of data source is done at src/main/resources/application.properties